 Emjoi Epi Slim

-Get this instead of the Braun Face if you have very course facial hair.
 I know a lot of Italian women, Hispanic women, and those with PCOS use this to remove their facial hair.
 This is a lot more powerful, louder, and painful than the Braun Face.
-It will remove the coarsest hair on your face as well as most fine hair.
+It will remove the thickest hair on your face as well as most fine hair.
 I like the size of the Emjoi Epi Slim.
 For an inexpensive battery powered epilator, even with 9 tweezers this thing is pretty powerful beast.
+Unlike the cheaper facial epilators, this one has got 3 rows of tweezers, which makes it much more efficient.
+With the wider epilation area, it is easier to remove facial hair as you don’t have to be precisely over each hair to grab it.
 Although it takes 2AA batteries, the batteries last much longer than the Braun Face.
 It lasts a good 3-4 sessions which is about a month if you use it weekly.

 CONS Loud.
 Battery operated.
-Won’t pick up as short hair as the Braun Face.
+Painful.
+Won’t pick up as short hair as the Braun Face or Emjoi Epi Slim Plus.

 Best For Light Facial Hair

 The Bellabe looks like a spring with handles on the end.
 To use it, I bent the spring into a U shape and placed it on my skin.
 When you twist the handles it opens and closes gaps in the spring which allows it to catch hair.
 It can be a bit difficult to use on curved areas.
 I think it works great to remove peach fuzz on the upper lip, chin, cheeks, and sideburns.
-However, it doesn’t really work on courser hair.
-You can remove coarser hair but it is faster to remove it with a tweezer.
+However, it doesn’t really work that well on courser hair.
 I did find that it can take awhile to remove hair, but you can do it in front of the television without a mirror.

 CONS Takes awhile.
+Painful.
 Not that great on coarser hair.

 OUR VERDICT An inexpensive way to remove fine facial hair.